pritishmishra/takeaways/README.md

 - Bias: You need one bias for every class that you have.
 - So while building the function, each dataset will have 2 features.
 As there are 4 datasets, thus, it is 4x2 matrix.
 You can consider dataset as a single sample, which is just like '$250 per sq. ft' and '3 bathrooms'.
 You have to predict 'Good', 'Medium', 'Bad'.
 - For undestanding weight matrix, just go through the 2nd article once.
 Notice the first example.
 Let's say you are predicting a class for one feature and one bias.
 So, c = wx + b.
 Now we have 3 classes.
 So we will need 3 w's.
 We also have 2 features.
 So we will need 3 w's per feature.
 So, here we have 2x3 matrix.
 2 rows for each feature, 3 columns for each class.
-- Similarly, We will need 3 bias
+- Similarly, We will need 3 bias for each class.
+- My prime objective was to understand the model.
+Rest of it is gradient descent model and how, upon running large no of iterations, we come to a normalised score and it helps us to predict the sample into the resultant class.

 # Netflix TechBlog

 ## 5 Lessons to learn if you are using AWS (or any cloud solution)